w3f/General-Grants-Program/grants/speculative/club_messaging.md

 * **Total Estimated Duration:** 1 month
 * **Full-time equivalent (FTE):**  2
 * **Total Costs:** $10,000
-* Deliverables: architecture, implementation and documentation detailed publicly on GitHub
+* Deliverables: IOS and Android APP which can demostrate the audio/vedio communication
 * Specification:
 * implementation of existing  realtime audio/vedio communication for polkadot/substrate address
 * use elastos carrier as the messaging platform